Credentials

 Nodes and Access

-Caltech Tier2 and iBanks GPU Cluster use share CEPH Shared Filesystem and everyone has it’s own home directory on CEPH (default home directory for all users).
+Caltech Tier2 and iBanks GPU Cluster use share CEPH Shared Filesystem and each user has its own home directory on CEPH (default home directory for all users).

 Login nodes:

-- login-1.hep.caltech.edu and login-2.hep.caltech.edu – can be used to access Caltech Tier2 and GPU Clusters.
+• login-1.ultralight.org, login-2.ultralight.org and login-3.ultralight.org – can be used to access Caltech Tier2 and GPU Clusters.
 Be aware that login nodes do not have any GPUs attached.
-(There is an option to use GPU HTcondor Scheduling, but it is WIP now.)
+(There is an option to use GPU HTcondor Scheduling, but it is WIP.)

 Data Storage on GPU Nodes